xari/writing/twin_peaks/twin_peaks.md

 originally have titles.
 When the penultimate episode aired on June 10th, 1991, it was titled “Episode 29”.
-Later, the creators of the show, David Lynch and Mark Frost called it “The Night of Decision”, but the fans began refering to the episode as “Miss Twin Peaks” —the name of the beauty pagent that the episode surrounds.
+Later, the creators of the show, David Lynch and Mark Frost called it “The Night of Decision”, but the fans began referring to the episode as “Miss Twin Peaks” —the name of the beauty pageant that the episode surrounds.
 Our scraping script picked-up both of these titles, and even reference to a footnote about the story of two names.